thecodingmachine/mouf/README.md

 By solving that problem, Mouf opens a whole new world of possibities where most of your application is declared using a user interface instead of written in pure PHP code.

-Do not take my words as proof, [cgeck out the dependency injection guide](doc/dependency_injection.md).
+Want to learn more about dependency injection?
+[Check out the dependency injection guide](doc/dependency_injection.md).
+Want to see Mouf basic principles in action?
+[Check the introduction to graphical dependency injection video](http://mouf-php.com/packages/mouf/mouf/doc/mouf_di_ui.md).

 Getting started
 ---------------